(This article was originally published in 2017 and was updated in 2019.)

 - If it’s already developed, maybe we should try blowing it up.

-- Perhaps a nuclear bomb would work.
+- Perhaps a nuclear bomb would work, like President Trump reportedly suggested.

 The good-intentioned letter-writers often don’t recognize the power a hurricane — or even a tropical storm — produces.
 Specifically the latent heat a hurricane produces is an unbelievable amount of energy.
 Latent heat is released when warm air rises, cools and condenses into water drops or ice crystals.